quickwit-oss/quickwit/README.md

   - Alerting
   - [and more...](ROADMAP.md)

-details are also available on the [github projects](https://github.com/orgs/quickwit-oss/projects?query=is%3Aopen)
+details are also available on the [GitHub projects](https://github.com/orgs/quickwit-oss/projects?query=is%3Aopen)

 # 🙋 FAQ

-### How can I switch from Elasticsearch or Opensearch to Quickwit?
+### How can I switch from Elasticsearch or OpenSearch to Quickwit?

-Quickwit supports a large subset of Elasticsearch/Opensearch API.
+Quickwit supports a large subset of Elasticsearch/OpenSearch API.

-For instance, it has a ES-compatible ingest API to make it easier to migrate your log shippers (Vector, Fluent Bit, Syslog, ...) to Quickwit.
+For instance, it has an ES-compatible ingest API to make it easier to migrate your log shippers (Vector, Fluent Bit, Syslog, ...) to Quickwit.

-On the search-side, the most popular Elasticsearch endpoints, query DSL, and even aggregations are supported.
+On the search side, the most popular Elasticsearch endpoints, query DSL, and even aggregations are supported.

 The list of available endpoints and queries is available [here](https://quickwit.io/docs/reference/es_compatible_api), while the list of supported aggregations is available [here](https://quickwit.io/docs/reference/aggregation).

 Let us know if part of the API you are using is missing!

-If the client you are using is refusing to connect to Quickwit due to missing headers, you can use the `extra_headers` option in the [node configuration](https://quickwit.io/docs/configuration/node-config#rest-configuration) to impersonate any compatible version of Elasticsearch or Opensearch.
+If the client you are using is refusing to connect to Quickwit due to missing headers, you can use the `extra_headers` option in the [node configuration](https://quickwit.io/docs/configuration/node-config#rest-configuration) to impersonate any compatible version of Elasticsearch or OpenSearch.

 ### How is Quickwit different from traditional search engines like Elasticsearch or Solr?

-The core difference and advantage of Quickwit are its architecture built from the ground to search on cloud storage.
+The core difference and advantage of Quickwit is its architecture built from the ground to search on cloud storage.
 We optimized IO paths, revamped the index data structures and made search stateless and sub-second on cloud storage.

 ### How does Quickwit compare to Elastic in terms of cost?